 Malin head is the most northerly point of Ireland and has some of the most amazing scenery.
 I say that about almost everywhere, but damn Ireland has some jaw-dropping landscapes.
 If you want to see waves hurling themselves at jagged cliffs, green lush hills, gold-sand beaches and rocky mountains, Malin head in Donegal is where you want to go.

-What to see / things to do at Malin Head Donegal
+What to see / things to do at Malin Head Ireland